 I would give the Smart Trike Safari 4/5.

-the handles aren’t easily removed, or foldable for easy storage.
+It lost 1 point because the parent handle isn’t height adjustable.
+Additionally, the handles aren’t easily removed, or foldable for easy storage.